Spanish Fighting Bull: Breed characteristics

-Fighting bulls are characterized by their aggressive behavior, especially when solitary or unable to flee.
-Many are colored black or dark brown, but other colorations are normal.
+Fighting bulls are characterized by their aggressive behaviour, especially when solitary or unable to flee.
+Many are coloured black or dark brown, but other colours are normal.
 They reach maturity more slowly than meat breeds as they were not selected to be heavy, having instead a well-muscled "athletic" look, with a prominent morrillo, a complex of muscles over the shoulder and neck which gives the bull its distinctive profile and strength with its horns.
 The horns are longer than in most other breeds and are present in both males and females.
 Mature bulls weigh from 400 to 700 kg.

 Among fighting cattle, there are several "encastes" or subtypes of the breed.
 Of the so-called "foundational breeds", only the bloodlines of Vistahermosa, Vázquez, Gallardo and Cabrera remain today.
 In the cases of the last two only the ranches of Miura and Pablo Romero are deeply influenced by them.
 The so-called "modern foundational bloodlines" are Saltillo, Murube, Parladé and Santa Coloma, all of which are primarily composed of Vistahermosa blood.

-Cattle have dichromatic vision, rendering them red-green colorblind and falsifying the idea that the color red makes them angry; they just respond to the movements of the muleta.
-The red coloring is traditional and is believed to both conceal blood stains and provide a suitable light-dark contrast against the arena floor.
+Cattle have dichromatic vision, rendering them red-green colourblind and falsifying the idea that the colour red makes them angry; they just respond to the movements of the muleta.
+The red colouring is traditional and is believed to both conceal blood stains and provide a suitable light-dark contrast against the arena floor.